 What is a Convertible Note?

-A convertible note is essentially a form of short-term debt that, over time, is repaid to the investor as equity in the company, rather than in principal plus interest.
-This is a strategy commonly adopted by startups and entrepreneurs who are looking to gain funds without going through the complexities of bank loans and overdrafts.
+A convertible note is a form of short-term debt that is repaid to the investor as equity in the company, rather than in principal plus interest.
+This is a strategy commonly adopted by startups.

 Importantly, the note is converted into equity depending on particular, catalysing circumstances.
 In most circumstances, this occurs when a future equity investment round closes.